 The Venetian domination in Corfu 1386 – 1797 AD

 The Council of Corfu and especially the overwhelming majority of nobility were friendly with the Venetians.

-They did not expect protection from the collapsing Byzantine Empire, and because of the ever-present Turkish threat, they asked at 1386 AD for the protection of the Republic of Saint Mark.
+They didn`t expect serious protection from the collapsing Byzantine Empire, and because of the ever-present Turkish threat, at 1386 AD they asked for the protection of the Republic of Saint Mark.

 Venetians knew that Corfu was a key strategic location to guard their naval interests in the region, and also a very fertile island for agriculture, therefore they bought the island from the kingdom of Naples, paying an amount of 30,000 gold ducats.

 Then disembarked their forces in Corfu led by the “Admiral of the Gulf,” Giovanni Miani.